pranotimulay/ip-insight/README.md

 API Integration: Seamlessly integrate with IPinfo.io API to gather IP information.
 User-Friendly: Present the IP analysis results in a clear and understandable format.
 Getting Started
-To get started with IPInsight, follow these steps:
+To get started with ip-insight, follow these steps:

 Clone the repository to your local machine: